Hsnmsri/pixel_php/README.md

 # pixel_php

-Elevate your web's visuals!
-ImageProMaster: PHP toolkit for effortless image resizing, compression, and quality optimization.
-Boost site speed and user experience with this lightweight solution.
+Optimize and enhance your web application's image performance effortlessly with Pixel, a powerful PHP toolkit for resizing, compressing, and optimizing image quality.
+Boost your site's loading speed and user experience by seamlessly integrating our efficient image processing functions.
+Whether you're a developer or a website owner, Pixel simplifies the complex task of image optimization, ensuring your visuals look stunning without compromising performance.
+Elevate your website's speed and aesthetics with this lightweight and easy-to-use PHP image processing solution.